solfang/solfang.github.io/_posts/2022-08-17-levelingalchemy.md

 **The method**: Gather wild herbs at Behr, turn the herbs into Tenacious Origin of Life and turn the fruits into oils

 **Liquidation:** Sell the Tenacious Origins of Life to any vendor.
 Sell the oils on the market or use in further recipes.
+[Profit Calculator](https://docs.google.com/spreadsheets/d/1mz_NnRBVHC6r6MQqf8abfYaZh547lntqcnkjnwJfXCU/edit?usp=sharing).

 **Pro**: great way to level gathering + alchemy while profiting